You know that you’re a mother or parent when you get excited about poo!

 From relief that your baby has a regular bowel movement to distress about runny poo or no poo at all, you will find yourself quite obsessed with the contents of your baby’s nappy.

-Constipation is a common problem within the first years of life, and can cause many parents and caregivers to seek frequent medical advice, contributing to already high medical expenses.
+Constipation is a common problem in the first years of life and can cause many parents and caregivers to seek frequent medical advice, contributing to already high medical expenses.

 What is infant constipation?

 The definition proposed by Biggs et al. (2006) for infant constipation is: “difficult or rare defecation lasting for at least two weeks” and it has been well accepted and recommended by experts in the healthcare industry.

 Symptoms such as distension of the colon, pain, irritability and crying may also contribute to the symptoms of constipation and may sometimes even be confused with infantile colic.

 When these symptoms persist, it is suggested that you seek advice from your healthcare professional without delay.

 Possible causes of constipation